 Mark has earned a B.A. in psychology, a graduate certificate in computer information systems, and an M.Ed. in instructional technology, all from Idaho State University.
 A lifelong learner, he has continued his education with classes from Colorado College in documentary filmmaking and from Parsons The New School For Design in graphic design.
 Mark is a 2008 graduate of the Leadership Pikes Peak Signature Program.

-During the summertime, you may see Mark slowly and painfully making his way up one of Colorado’s many fourteeners.
+During the summertime, you may see Mark slowly making his way up one of Colorado’s many fourteeners.

 Director of Athletics Media Relations